processing-r/Processing.R-docs-tools/tutorials/objects/index.md

 class(b1) <- "Ball"
 ```

 We can assign attributes to any kind of data in R. Here we've used a numeric vector of 5 numbers to store data about the ball.
-This isn't too flexible--vectors (created with the `c()` function) can only store one type of data (numbers in this case) as a basic array.
-Lists, on the other hand, are more flexible: they can hold vectors of different kinds, and even other lists.
+This isn't too flexible--vectors (created with the `c()` function) can only store one type of data (numbers in this case) as a basic array. **Lists**, on the other hand, are more flexible: they can hold vectors of different kinds, and even other lists.
 Maybe we want to store ball data as a location vector, a speed vector, a radius number (actually a vector of length 1 in R), and an id:

 ```
 b1 <- list(c(200, 215), c(2, -1), 20, "Ball1")
 class(b1) <- "Ball"
 ```

-Another cool think about lists (and vectors too, actually) is that the elements can have "names":
+Another cool thing about lists (and vectors too, actually) is that list elements can have "names":

 ```
 b1 <- list(loc = c(200, 215), speed = c(2, -1),